atomix/atomix/README.md

 resource configuration with a resource configuration of a different type, a `ConfigurationException` will occur.

 Each resource can optionally define a set of replicas separate from the global cluster configuration.
-The set of replicas in the resource configuration *must be contained within the set of seed nodes defined in the cluster configuration*.
+The set of replicas in the resource configuration *must be contained within the set of active members defined in the cluster configuration*.
 The resource's replica set defines the members that should participate in leader election and synchronous replication for the resource.
 Therefore, in a five node Copycat cluster, if a resource is configured with only three replicas, writes will only need to be persisted on two nodes in order to be successful.